alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 A drop-down list enables you to select from the following machine tools:

  * Details.
 Displays the Details pane for the selected virtual machine.
-See Section 1.7.2, “The Details Pane”.

  * Snapshots.
 Displays the Snapshots tool.
 This tool enables you to view and manage snapshots for the virtual machine.
-See Section 1.11, “Snapshots”.

  * Logs.
 Displays the Log Viewer tool.
 This tool enables you to view and search system logs for the virtual machine.
-See Section 1.21, “The Log Viewer”.

  * Activity.
 Displays the VM Activity page of the Session Information dialog.
 This dialog enables you to view and analyze performance metrics for the virtual machine.
-See Section 1.20, “Monitoring of Virtual Machines”.

  * File Manager.
 Displays the Guest Control File Manager tool.
 This tool enables you to manage files on the guest system.
-See Section 4.8, “Guest Control File Manager”.

 Help Viewer
 ============